Constitutions of Clarendon: Purposes

-The Constitutions of Clarendon were Henry II's attempts to deal with these problems (and conveniently increase his own power at the same time) by claiming that once the ecclesiastical courts had tried and defrocked clergymen, the Church could no longer protect the individual, and convicted former clergy could be further punished under the jurisdiction of secular courts.
+The Constitutions of Clarendon were Henry II's attempts to deal with these problems (and conveniently increase his own power at the same time).
+He claimed that once the ecclesiastical courts had tried and defrocked clergymen, the Church could no longer protect the individual.
+As such, the convicted former clergy could face further punishment under the jurisdiction of secular courts.

 It was formerly supposed that Henry wanted all clerics accused of crimes to be tried in the King's Courts.
 But this impression, as F. W. Maitland showed, is certainly wrong.
 A rather complicated arrangement was proposed by which cognizance of the case was first to be taken in the King's Court.

 If the culprit proved to be a cleric, the case was to be tried in the ecclesiastical court, but an officer of the King's Court was to be present.
-The officer, if the accused was found guilty, was to conduct him back to the King's Court after degradation, where he would be dealt with as an ordinary criminal and adequately punished.
+If the accused was found guilty, the royal officer was to conduct him back to the King's Court after degradation, where he would be dealt with as an ordinary criminal and adequately punished.

 The king's contention was that flogging, fines, degradation, and excommunication, beyond which the spiritual courts could not go, were insufficient as punishment.
-The archbishop urged that, apart from the principle of clerical privilege, to degrade a man first and to hang him afterwards was to punish him twice for the same offence.
+Thomas Becket, Archbishop of Canterbury (1162–1170), argued in response that, apart from the principle of clerical privilege, to degrade a man first and to hang him afterwards was to punish him twice for the same offence.
 Once degraded, he lost all his rights, and if he committed another crime, he might then be punished with death like any other felon.